 The prosecutors weren’t buying it.
 They planned to make the case that the shooter was just a coward, trying to get away with doing what he had always wanted to do.
 There were no “voices” at all; even the statement, “Damn these voices inside my head,” was just a quote from the shooter’s favorite Nine Inch Nails song.
 He was faking it, pure and simple.
-After all, he had been to a psychiatrist before the shooting, to whom he never mentioned anything about the supposed voices — and he had committed numerous “volitional acts” when he ambushed his parents, all of which suggested a clarity of thought that would be impossible if he were delusion.
+After all, he had been to a psychiatrist before the shooting, to whom he never mentioned anything about the supposed voices — and he had committed numerous “volitional acts,” particularly in the way he ambushed each of his parents, all of which suggested a clarity of thought that should be impossible if he were truly delusional.
 He hadn’t somehow just stumbled into creating a tragedy; he stole a vehicle, and drove straight there.

 The Shangri-La shooter’s trial was thus set to unfold as an inverse of the Unabomber’s: with the accused trying to convince everyone he was mentally ill, while the state argued that he was actually sane.